Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Penetration of nonlocal correlations into nonsuperconducting regions

-The upper row in Fig.~\ref{fig:oscillations} representing the case of the lowest interlayer coupling can be easily interpreted in terms of intralayer (local) and interlayer (non-local) Cooper pairs, where the paired electrons reside at the same monolayer or at different monolayers, respectively, see Fig.~\ref{fig:pairs} for sketch of such pairs.
+The upper row in Fig.~\ref{fig:oscillations}, representing the case of the lowest interlayer coupling, can be easily interpreted in terms of intralayer (local) and interlayer (non-local) Cooper pairs, where the paired electrons reside at the same monolayer or at different monolayers, respectively, see Fig.~\ref{fig:pairs} for sketch of such pairs.
 From Fig.~\ref{fig:oscillations}(a) it is seen that $\lambda_1 = \lambda_2 = -2h/v_F$ (where $h=h_1=h_2$).
 The corresponding eigenvectors are $\hat w_1 = (1,0,0,0)^T$ and $\hat w_2 = (0,0,0,1)^T$ up to the zero order with respect to small parameter $t_z^F$.
 That is, these correlations are local correlations residing at the first and second monolayers, respectively.
 Physically they represent the well-known mesoscopic Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) state.
 Such oscillations of the Cooper pairs in the ferromagnet were predicted long ago \cite{Buzdin1982,Radovic2003} and lead to $0-\pi$ transitions in S/F/S JJs.
 However, two other proximity-induced pairing states corresponding to $\lambda_{3,4} = (-2h\pm \Delta \mu)/v_F$ and eigenvectors $\hat w_{3}=(0,1,0,0)^T$ and $\hat w_{4}=(0,0,1,0)^T$ represent non-local pairs consisting of electrons residing at different monolayers.
-Local pairs are not sensitive to $\Delta \mu$, what is natural because the paired electrons only feel the chemical potential of its own monolayer.
-Their oscillation period can depend on $\mu$ only via the dependence $v_F(\mu)$, but it requires much larger variations of the chemical potential than we study here.
-At the same time the behavior of non-local pairs is completely different.
+Local pairs are not sensitive to $\Delta \mu$, which is natural because the paired electrons only feel the chemical potential of their own monolayer.
+Their oscillation period can depend on $\mu$ only via the dependence $v_F(\mu)$, but it requires much larger variations of the chemical potential to become pronounced here.
+At the same time the behavior of non-local pairs, which also represent finite-momentum FFLO-type pairing, is completely different.
 Their inverse oscillation period depends on $\Delta \mu$ linearly.
-The possibility to sustain such pairs, which oscillation period can be adjusted by gating, is a specific and very promising property of layered materials with a small number of atomic layers.
+The possibility to sustain such pairs, for which the oscillation period can be adjusted by gating, is a specific and very promising property of layered materials with a small number of atomic layers.
 Below we demonstrate how the gate-tunability of the non-local pairs opens perspectives of implementing the gate-controllable $0-\pi$ transitions in the appropriate JJs.

 Figs.~\ref{fig:oscillations}(d),(g) and (j) represent a generalization of the results shown in Fig.~\ref{fig:oscillations}(a) for the cases of unequal magnetizations of the monolayers composing the bilayer.
 At an arbitrary $h_1 \neq h_2$ there are two local oscillating proximity-induced pairing correlations with $\lambda_{1,2} = -2h_{1,2}/v_F$ corresponding to paired electrons residing at the first (second) monolayer, respectively.
 These pairing correlations are not adjustable by gating.
 The remaining pairing correlations correspond to non-local pairs having linear in $\Delta \mu$ inverse oscillation period $\lambda_{3,4} = [- (h_1+h_2) \pm \Delta \mu]/v_F$.
 In particular, in the antiferromagnetic case $h_1 = -h_2$ and at $\Delta \mu = 0$ the non-local pairs in the bilayer do not oscillate.